apache/etch/ECLIPSE_USERS_README.txt

 After you checkout the project in eclipse, you will likely be told that there are build path problems.
-There are two dependent projects you need to get going with etch for eclipse, and one plugin:
+There are three dependent projects you need to get going with etch for eclipse, and one plugin:

 javacc 4.0
+ant 1.7.0
 junit 4.3.1
 velocity 1.5